 Difference Between QQQQs and Other Major Index ETFs

 Unlike the NASDAQ Composite Index (IXIC), the Q’s only track the stocks in the NDX, which is only 100 companies.
 The NASDAQ Composite Index tracks all of the stocks listed on the NASDAQ, more than 3,000 symbols.

 Also, the Q’s do not consist of any financial companies.
 They can be found in the NASDAQ Financial 100 (IXF).
 As for the DIJA and S&P 500 Indexes (and SPDRS), they are different since they include financial companies and do not have the market-cap limitations of the NDX and Q’s.

 Are There Other Q’s or NDX Assets for Investing?

 Absolutely.
 While leveraged ETFs are for advanced trading strategies, there is a leveraged fund for the NDX.
 The ProShares Ultra QQQ (QLD) seeks to emulate twice the daily return of the NDX.
 And there is also QID, the ProShares UltraShort ETF, which is another leveraged fund, but also an inverse ETF since it tracks the inverse performance of the NDX.
 So QID and QLD track the index in different directions.

 And don’t forget about the above-mentioned options on the Qs.
-Again, option trading is more of an advanced strategy (as I know all too well), but if utilized correctly, options can be great hedging instruments and can create time-constrained exposure to the index and ETF.
+Again, options trading is more of an advanced strategy (as I know all too well), but if utilized correctly, options can be great hedging instruments and can create time-constrained exposure to the index and ETF.

 Should you Include QQQs in your portfolio?
 That is an answer you need to find yourself.
 As with any investment, conducting thorough research is a must.
 Hopefully, this article helps you with your decision.
 And if you want to learn more about ETFs in general, this site is a great place to start.